AnonymousGithubSubmission/Stray/README.md

 ## ExTyper: Towards Robust and Correct Type Prediction
+### Update from 2022.2.23
+* Authors forgot to put the examples mentioned in the submited paper to this package until 2022.2.23 and made an update to fix this.
+After then, the examples reside in the example folder.

 ### Installation
 ExTyper is built upon [mypy](https://github.com/python/mypy), to run ExTyper, those packages are required.